krzemienski/awesome-from-stars/README.md

 * [goioc/di](https://github.com/goioc/di): Simple and yet powerful Dependency Injection for Go
 * [awslabs/diagram-maker](https://github.com/awslabs/diagram-maker): A library to display an interactive editor for any graph-like data.
 * [mingrammer/diagrams](https://github.com/mingrammer/diagrams): :art: Diagram as Code for prototyping cloud system architectures
+* [Bilal-Belli/DictionaryWifiAttackTool](https://github.com/Bilal-Belli/DictionaryWifiAttackTool): This repository presents a simple Python program for testing a large number of passwords (dictionary) to connect to a WiFi network.
 * [MichaIng/DietPi](https://github.com/MichaIng/DietPi): Lightweight justice for your single-board computer!
 * [google/diff-match-patch](https://github.com/google/diff-match-patch): Diff Match Patch is a high-performance library in multiple languages that manipulates plain text.
 * [ra1028/DifferenceKit](https://github.com/ra1028/DifferenceKit): 💻 A fast and flexible O(n) difference algorithm framework for Swift collection.